 Key stakeholdersThe IREK project has specific stakeholders and users mainly in Kenya and Denmark, but also in China and other countries.
 Key stakeholders and users include:

-- Existing and potential users of the relevant technologies: Research will help consumer groups and organisations to identify who to work with and how to enhance energy access for the poor.
+- Existing and potential users of the relevant technologies: Research may help intended consumer groups and organisations identify who to work with and how to enhance energy access for the poor.
 Clearer characterisation of the idea of appropriate low carbon technology will help them refine the ways in which they develop technologies and business models to increase energy access.

-- Technology producers and their associations: The project will seek to show opportunities and organisational models relevant for private sector firms and public organisations engaging in low carbon innovation.
+- Technology producers and their associations: The project will seek to identify and present opportunities and organisational models relevant for private sector firms and public organisations engaging in low carbon innovation and capability building.

-- Governments, inter-governmental bodies and donors: The project will generate new knowledge about consumption patterns and business models in relation to relevant technologies and both North-South and South-South technology collaboration.
+- Governments, inter-governmental bodies and donors: The project will generate new knowledge about adaptation, dissemination and business models in relation to relevant technologies and both North-South and South-South technology collaboration.
 This will address the question of how to accelerate the pace of technology collaboration to match the increasing demand of relevant technology to address climate change issues in developing countries.

-- Enhanced access to energy which contributes to local development and learning
+- Enhanced access to energy contributing to local development, learning and capability development.

 - Innovative technological and financial solutions in the area of energy